arnav-s1ngh/Big-Data-Analytics/README.md

 Assignment-3: Creating a Citation Graph in Neo4J and implementing Simrank using Spark

-Assignment-4: Building a Community Detection Algorithm using GraphX
+Assignment-4: Building a Community Detection Algorithm based on AGMfit using GraphX